 I remember my Aunt Dee vividly.
 I remember her planning and executing my 5th birthday party to perfection.
 I remember her yelling my name, searching the apartment complex every time I ran away when my mother would come home high off her latest drug binge.
 I remember sitting in the living room eating freeze-pops and playing Pac Man on the Atari with my cousins, while she and my mother talked, listened to music and danced in the kitchen.
 My time with her was the closest I came to a stable environment until I was 13 and went to live with my father and his then wife.
 Being that young, I didn’t know she was a lesbian, but as I got older, I started to wonder.
 There were no clues, but there was . . . something (I guess it was my blossoming gaydar).
 I stopped wondering when my mom’s boyfriend called her “that dyke bitch.”
 I didn’t care.
 All I knew was that I loved my Aunt Dee, and she loved me.

 And then one day, she was gone.
 I don’t remember much – I was at her house playing Centipede and my mom walked in, obviously high.
 Aunt Dee grabbed her by the arm and they went into the back room.
 There was lots of shouting.
 I fell asleep on the couch.
 I remember my hair being caressed, my face being kissed, and then being picked up and placed in a car.
 I woke up back at my house.
-I don’t remember seeing Aunt Dee anymore.
+I don’t remember seeing Aunt Dee anymore after that.

 I started coming out to my family around age 28.
 But I didn’t come out to my mom; my girlfriend at the time did it for me.
-After deciding to jump from best friends to lovers (bad idea), and a night of amazing sex (great idea), she called my mom and told her not to worry about me anymore because we were together now and she would make sure I was taken care of.
-I don’t know what my mom’s response was, but when my girlfriend hung up, she said, “Well that was surprising, given that when we met she told me she was in a relationship with a woman for five years.”
+After deciding to jump from being best friends to lovers (bad idea), and a night of amazing sex (great idea), she called my mom and told her not to worry about me anymore because we were together now and she would make sure I was taken care of.
+I don’t know what my mom’s response was, but it wasn’t supportive.
+And my girlfriend was surprised: “I thought she’d feel differently, especially since when we met she told me she was in a relationship with a woman for five years.”

-A year later, my mom told me that she searched and found my Aunt Dee, who was living back in her home state of New York.
+So, life goes on until about a year later.
+My mom calls me up, smiling through the phone and tells me that she searched and found my Aunt Dee, who was living back in her home state of New York.
 I was over the moon.
-The little girl in me hoped they would get back together so I could have my two mommies back.
-I wanted this more than I ever wanted my mom and dad to get back together (sometimes you just know certain folks aren’t meant to be together – and you wonder how they ever got together.
+The little girl in me that I thought had died started filling my head with hopes that they would get back together so I could have my mommies back.
+I wanted this more than I ever wanted my mom and dad to reconcile (sometimes you just know certain folks aren’t meant to be together – and you wonder how they ever got together.
 Another story for another time).